HUNDING'S SAGA - 35: KING EADMUND 'IRONSIDE' BETRAYED - Knut's Ruse and the wary Eadric's Folly

 'This is one horse that will not drink; we must win over his followers and harness them to our war-waggon.
 They can do little otherwise, with the north cut off from this king's home shires.
 Eirik, how many men do we have?'

 'More of the Danelaw lords have flocked to your standards, my Lord King, although many of them still hold with Eadmund 'Ironside'.
 We need to show them that we do not hold it against them that they have kept their oaths to the West Seaxan aetheling, as they call him.
-Give him time, and he will tire.
+Give him time, and he will tire of 'Streona' and his hedging.
 We can push him southward with our ships cutting into the rivers along the east and west coasts.
-There are Dyflin Danes who are willing to give you their sword-arms, Lord'.
+There are Dyflin Danes in the west who are willing to give you their support, Lord'.

 'Good - although I am not yet your king.
+Yet, give me time...
 Everything in its own sweet time, Eirik.
 Thorkell, what are your thoughts?'
-Knut turned to his friend.
+Knut turned on his heels to hear how his friend saw things.

 Once the scourge of the Danish isles, Thorkell 'Havi' had bethought himself.
 Jomsborg no longer had the might it once had.
 Many had taken the pay of the eastern lords, some fighting alongside the Wends against the Seaxans on the mainland.
 Time would tell if he had jumped the right way, in bringing what was left of his men to Knut.
-Here was a kingdom to be shared out, a king who knew little of war-making and his son who had little enough strength... although his men were doughty warriors, but they did not know when to yield.
-He would ensure they yielded to Knut.
+Here was a kingdom to be shared out, a young king who would tire of war-making... although his men were doughty warriors. who did not know when to yield.
+He would soon ensure they yielded to Knut, however.
 He cleared his throat,

 'My Lord', Thorkell weighed his words.
 He knew better than to bring down Knut's wrath on his head, but he needed to put to this would-be king that without a strong arm his kingdom would never come about.
 'My Lord, I think you are too soft on them'.

 'Too soft?'
 Knut chewed his lower lip, taken aback.
 He thought that if he pushed the Danelaw nobles too hard they might go over to Eadmund.
-They would desert his army wholesale.
+Aethelred was old, they would desert his army wholesale.
 He fixed Thorkell with a stare, saying nothing at first, then, 'Soft, you say?
 Do you want them to go over to Eadmund and Aethelred?'

 'They are unlikely to go over to Aethelred in droves, Lord.
 Eadmund's numbers are growing.
 Leave it too long and even our Danes could go over to him!'